 Who we are

-LeapsMag is an editorially independent online magazine that aims to foster a society-wide conversation about the impact of groundbreaking advances in the life sciences and related fields.
-LeapsMag publishes a mixture of reported feature articles, commentary, and interviews with innovators whose work stands to affect us all.
+Leapsmag is an editorially independent, award-winning online magazine that aims to foster a society-wide conversation about the impact of groundbreaking advances in the life sciences and related fields.
+Leapsmag publishes reported feature articles, commentary, personal essays, and interviews with innovators whose work stands to affect us all.

 Who is funding it and why?

 Leapsmag was created by Leaps by Bayer, a new innovation initiative whose mission is to “aim for fundamental breakthroughs in the life sciences – ‘leaps’ that have the potential to change our world for the better.”
 Leaps by Bayer holds the conviction that ‘fundamental breakthroughs’ are absolutely necessary to conquer the most demanding challenges facing humanity.
 And, crucially, that society should have a say about how these breakthroughs will affect humanity going forward; this is where Leapsmag comes in.
 Today’s media landscape is undergoing a seismic shift, and as traditional journalism struggles to keep up, new models are emerging.
 Leapsmag is a bold experiment: It is the first magazine for mainstream readers created by a pharmaceutical company.
 It is not an arm for corporate publicity, but a journalistic enterprise whose goal is to seek truth and foster a spirited exchange of ideas, while maintaining a high bar for neutrality and editorial excellence.
 In this era of #fakenews and sponsored content masquerading as journalism, we think it is especially important to maintain high standards for neutrality, accuracy, and transparency.
 Some may wonder: is this possible?
 We think so, as do others, including our Advisory Board.
 We invite you to share our journey along the way.